-The first major building was the Hall building, which was built in 1990.
-This is a beautiful building based on a timber floor and using natural local stone, timber and glass.
-Its raised central roof provides light and ventilation and a sense of awe for all those who enter it.
+Our Main Hall is a beautiful building based on a timber floor and using natural local stone, timber and glass.
+Its raised central roof provides light and ventilation and a sense of awe for all those who enter.
 Its timber and glass walls also allow abundant natural light and provide beautiful features for the visual pleasure of students, staff and visitors to the school.
-Since its construction, the Hall has been used as both classrooms and as a gathering place for main lesson sharing and festivals, especially the winter festival.
+Since its construction in 1990, the Main Hall has been used as both classrooms and as a gathering place for Main Lesson sharing and festivals, especially the Winter Festival.

-The next major buildings were the two classrooms for Classes 2 and 3.
-These were built in 1992 with the same materials and design concepts, featuring natural stone and timber.
-These rooms have ample space for the classes that have very active learning programs and their fine architectural qualities provide a wonderful frame for the artistic efforts of the children.
-Until recently, the Class 3 room was used as was used as a Kindergarten so it has the additional facilities of a toilet and kitchen.
+The two classrooms for Classes 2 and 3 were built with the same materials and design concepts, featuring natural stone and timber.
+These rooms have ample space for the classes, which have very active learning programs and their fine architectural qualities provide a wonderful frame for the efforts of the children.
+Until recently, the Class 3 room was used as a Kindergarten, so it has the additional facilities of a toilet and kitchen.

-Next came the Library building in 1999, again a beautiful building that has since housed the school’s Library, a class and, more recently, a staff room and office for the Education Administrator.
-In time, the Library building will be ‘liberated’ from its other functions and will be a wonderful location for the storage of and working with the School’s developing collection of reference and fiction books for all ages.
+Our Library has housed the school’s books, a class and more recently, a staff room and office for the Education Administrator.
+It is a wonderful location to store and use Casuarina’s developing collection of reference and fiction books for all ages.

-Two Kindergarten rooms were building in 2004 and these have provided magical places for children from 4-6 to develop in preparation for the upper school classes 1 to 7.
-The Kindergarten area has its own playground with swings, a slide, a wonderful sand pit that is the site of many and varied games and constructions, as well a space for running and playing.
-Consistent with the Steiner philosophy, these younger children are separate from the rough and tumble of the play area for the older children and a bridge provides a symbolic feature to emphasise the transition from Kindergarten to the ‘big school’.
+Two Kindergarten rooms provide magical places for children aged from four to six to develop in preparation for the upper school classes 1 to 6.
+The Kindergarten area has its own playground with swings, a slide, a wonderful sandpit as well as space for running and playing.
+Consistent with the Steiner philosophy, these younger children are separate from the rough and tumble of the older children’s play area.
+A bridge provides a symbolic feature to emphasise the transition from Kindergarten to the ‘big school’.

-The school’s Facilities building which provides work space for teachers, a staff room, an interview room and space for administrative staff and our School’s shop, was completed in October 2006.
-It is an extraordinary building that continues the tradition of natural timber, stone and glass.
+Casuarina’s Facilities building, which provides work space for teachers, a staff room, an interview room and space for administrative staff and the school shop, continues the tradition of natural timber, stone and glass.

-Another building constructed for pre-school (Peach Blossom) in 1992 housed our Peach Blossom class for many years and is now the location of our Playgroups.
-It is a beautiful room with a garden, sand pit and play area, providing everything children and parents need to gather, play and learn about this special time of children’s development.
+Another building constructed for pre-school (Peach Blossom) is now used by our playgroups.
+It is a beautiful room with a garden, sandpit and play area, providing everything children and parents need to gather, play and learn about this special time of a child’s development.